 Too much monotonous cardio

-Yep, I’ve heard it before – long miles and a steady rate burns more calories than doing the same distance fast…not entirely true.
-If you do the same walk everyday, your fitness stabilises as you’re not challenging yourself and a weight plateau or increase occurs.
-Lots of miles ramp up cortisol levels, makes us feel ravenously hungry and sends signals to the body to cling onto stored body fat as a survival mechanism.
+Yep, I’ve heard it before – long miles at a steady rate burn more calories than doing the same distance fast…not entirely true.
+If you do the same walk every day, your fitness stabilises as you’re not challenging yourself with potential of a weight plateau occurring.
+Overdoing miles ramp cortisol levels, leaving us ravenously hungry while sending signals to the body to cling onto stored body fat as a survival mechanism.

-Fruit has it’s place in your diet but too much and it simply leads to a sugar overload.
+Fresh and dried fruit has its place in your diet but too much and it simply leads to a sugar overload.

-Choose low GI fruits like berries, apples melons and pears which will still provide great antioxidants without insulin levels bouncing.
-Fruit can also further feed yeast overgrowth (candida) which often leads to bloating, tiredness, foggy brain so that also may be something you may like to investigate further yourself.
+Choose low GI fruits like berries, apples, melons and pears which will still provide great antioxidants without insulin levels bouncing.
+Fruit can also further feed yeast overgrowth (candida) which often leads to bloating, tiredness, a foggy brain so that also may be something you may like to investigate further yourself.

 This style of eating is not diet related, and can help with emotional eaters immensely.
-It helps to come back to ourselves and say: ‘Does my body need this?
+This method helps to come back to ourselves and say: ‘Does my body need this?
 Why am I eating this?
 Is it just because I’m so sad and stressed out?’ ”

 When we’re on automatic pilot we become more efficient but it also means we miss things.
 Sometimes we need to consciously come out of automatic pilot and choose to focus – and this is with anything in life.
 When we get it right our digestions improved due to the mind/gut connection with the production of digestive enzymes plus we eat less, and relax more.
 6 ways to eat mindfully